alex/letsencrypt-aws/README.rst

 ===============

 **This is currently in development.
 It doesn't work.
-It will not be usable until Lets Encrypt officially launches DNS challenges.**
+It will not be usable until Let's Encrypt officially launches DNS challenges.**

 This will eventually be a program that can be run in the background which automatically provisions and updates certificates on your AWS infrastructure.